RicardoChaseCo/R_Data_Analysis_Tutorial/README.md

-# R_Basic

-Some basic R packages use for different ways
+# Learn data analysis using R

-## some code are editted with runing results with R Studio, others are only the codes without the result return
+*Contents are summerised by myself primarily from books, github projects, medium posts and RStudio materials *some code are editted with runing results with R Studio, others are only the codes without the result return

+## Part 1 Math in R

+This part is about how to apply basic math calculation with R functions